 (14) The principle of partnership is a key feature in the implementation of the Funds, building on the multi-level governance approach and ensuring the involvement of regional, local, urban and other public authorities, civil society, economic and social partners and, where appropriate, research institutions and universities.
-In order to provide continuity in the organisation of partnership, Commission Delegated Regulation (EU) No 240/2014 should continue to apply to the Funds covered by this Regulation.
+In order to provide continuity in the organisation of partnership, the European code of conduct on partnership for Partnership Agreements and programmes supported by the European Structural and Investment Funds established by the Commission Delegated Regulation (EU) No 240/2014 (the ‘European code of conduct’) should continue to apply to the Funds.

 (15) At Union level, the European Semester of economic policy coordination, including the principles of the European Pillar of Social Rights, is the framework to identify national reform priorities and monitor their implementation.
 Member States develop their own national multiannual investment strategies in support of those reforms.
 Those strategies should be presented alongside the yearly National Reform Programmes as a way to outline and coordinate priority investment projects to be supported by national and/or Union funding.
-They should also serve to use Union funding in a coherent manner and to maximise the added value of the financial support to be received notably from the Funds, the Recovery and Resilience Facility, the European Investment Stabilisation Function and InvestEU.
+They should also serve to use Union funding in a coherent manner and to maximise the added value of the financial support to be received, in particular from the Funds, the Recovery and Resilience Facility established by Regulation (EU) 2021/241 of the European Parliament and of the Council and the InvestEU Programme established by Regulation (EU) 2021/[…] of the European Parliament and of the Council+.

-(16) Member States should take into account relevant country-specific recommendations adopted in accordance with Article 121(2) of the TFEU and relevant Council recommendations adopted in accordance with Article 148(4) of the TFEU ('CSR's) and complementary Commission recommendations issued in accordance with Article 34 of Regulation (EU) 2018/1999 of the European Parliament and of the Council(*) and for the AMF, BMVI and ISF other relevant Union recommendations addressed to the Member State in the preparation of programming documents.
-During the 2021–2027 programming period ('programming period'), Member States should regularly present to the monitoring committee and to the Commission the progress in implementing the programmes in support of the CSRs.
-During a mid-term review, Member States should, among other elements, consider the need for programme modifications to accommodate new challenges identified in relevant CSRs adopted or modified since the start of the programming period.
+(16) Member States should take into account relevant country-specific recommendations adopted in accordance with Article 121(2) TFEU and relevant Council recommendations adopted in accordance with Article 148(4) of the TFEU and complementary Commission recommendations issued in accordance with Article 34 of Regulation (EU) 2018/1999 of the European Parliament and of the Council and for the AMF, BMVI and ISF other relevant Union recommendations addressed to the Member State in the preparation of programming documents.
+During the 2021–2027 programming period ('programming period'), Member States should regularly present to the monitoring committee and to the Commission the progress in implementing the programmes in support of the country specific recommendations.
+During a mid-term review, Member States should, among other elements, consider the need for programme modifications to accommodate new challenges identified in relevant country specific recommendations adopted or modified since the start of the programming period.

-(17) Member States should take account of the contents of their draft National Energy and Climate Plan, to be developed under the Regulation on the Governance of the Energy Union, and the outcome of the process resulting in Union recommendations regarding these plans, for their programmes, including during the mid-term review, as well as for the financial needs allocated for low-carbon investments.
+(17) Member States should take account of the contents of their draft integrated national energy and climate plan, to be developed under the Regulation (EU) 2018/1999, and the outcome of the process resulting in Union recommendations regarding these plans, for their programmes, including during the mid-term review, as well as for the financial needs allocated for low-carbon investments.

-(18) The Partnership Agreement, prepared by each Member State, should be a concise and strategic document guiding the negotiations between the Commission and the Member State concerned on the design of programmes under ERDF, Cohesion Fund, ESF+ JTF, and EMFAF.
-In order to streamline the approval process, the Commission should respect the principle of proportionality in its assessment, particularly concerning the length of the Partnership Agreement as set out in Annex II and requests for additional information.
+(18) The Partnership Agreement, prepared by each Member State, should be a concise and strategic document guiding the negotiations between the Commission and the Member State concerned on the design of programmes under the ERDF, ESF+, Cohesion Fund, JTF, and EMFAF.
+In order to streamline the approval process, the Commission should respect the principle of proportionality in its assessment, particularly concerning the length of the Partnership Agreement and requests for additional information.
 In order to reduce the administrative burden, it should not be necessary to amend Partnership Agreements during the programming period.
-However, if the Member State so wishes, it may submit to the Commission one amendment to its Partnership Agreement to take into account the outcome of the mid-term review.
-To facilitate the programming and avoid overlapping content in programming documents, Partnership agreements can be included as part of a programme.
+However, if the Member State so wishes, it should be able to submit to the Commission one amendment to its Partnership Agreement to take into account the outcome of the mid-term review.
+To facilitate the programming and avoid overlapping content in programming documents, Partnership Agreements can be included as part of a programme.